The0mikkel/ollama-discord-bot/CONTRIBUTING.md

 Reference any related issues or pull requests in your commits using appropriate keywords (e.g., "Fix #123").
 4. **Code Style:** Maintain consistent code style and formatting as per the existing project standards.
 5. **Testing:** Ensure new code is accompanied by relevant tests where applicable.
 6. **Pull Requests:** Submit a pull request against the `develop` branch.
 Provide a clear description of your changes, ensuring it aligns with the outlined issue or feature request.
+The title of the PR must be in the fomrat of the [Conventional Commits format](https://www.conventionalcommits.org/en/v1.0.0/).

 ### Versioning Guidelines